Plaza Frontenac

 Plaza Frontenac is an upscale, two-level, enclosed, regional shopping center in Frontenac, Missouri.
 Opened in 1974 and anchored by Saks Fifth Avenue and Neiman Marcus, it has high-end tenants, many of which are unique to the region.
-Since 2018, Plaza Frontenac has been owned by a joint venture of Canada Pension Plan Investment Board and Brookfield Properties.
+Since 2018, Plaza Frontenac has been owned by a joint venture of Canada Pension Plan Investment Board and GGP, a subsidiary of Brookfield Properties.